Dellonath/educational-data-mining-enem/README.md

 ## Introduction

-Annually, the exam Exame Nacional do Ensino Médio (ENEM), translated as National Exam of High School, chooses high school students to enter the College.
-The exam contains math, Portuguese language rules, science, geography, and history tests.
-In the end, the candidate obtains a grade that allows entering the College.
-About 10 million people with different cultures and socioeconomic conditions register annually for this exam, making it one of the great tests for entering a federal university in Brazil.
+Annualy, a brazillian exam called ENEM(Exame Nacional do Ensino Médio), translated as High school national exam, enrolls high school students into college.
+This exam have math, portuguese, science, geography and history tests.
+Finishing the test the candidate will receive a grade that will be used for entering college.

-Project Organization
+About 10 million people with diferente cultures and socioeconomic conditions register annually for this exam, making it the main entrance into college life in Brazil.

 ## Objective
 Apply Data Analysis and Machine Learning techniques to figure out which variables influence a candidate's performance on the high school national exam.